AmpersandJS/ampersand-collection-underscore-mixin/README.md

 A mixin for extending ampersand-collection with underscore methods.

 ### Deprecation Notice
 As of [`v4.0.0`](https://github.com/AmpersandJS/ampersand-rest-collection/pull/23) this is no longer mixed in to `ampersand-rest-collection`.
-Instead it uses [`ampersand-collection-lodash-mixin`](https://www.npmjs.com/package/ampersand-collection-lodash-mixin) to match all the other core modules which use lodash over underscore.
+Instead it uses [`ampersand-collection-lodash-mixin`](https://www.npmjs.com/package/ampersand-collection-lodash-mixin) to match all other core module's move to using lodash.
 We no longer recommend using this module individually, and if you are we recommend converting to the lodash mixin.

 ## install